sdelements/sde-mcp/README.md

 "Show open countermeasures for project 123"
 "Get details for countermeasure 456"
 "Update countermeasure 456 status to complete"
+"Add a note to countermeasure 789"
-"Add notes to countermeasure 789"
+"Add notes to countermeasure 789" (uses `add_countermeasure_note` tool)
 ```

 ### 6. Advanced Reporting